swifteralex/Mirrors/README.md

 # Mirrors
-"Mirrors" is a simple light simulation that shows how light bounces off of mirrors and windows.
+"Mirrors" is a Windows desktop application that shows how light bounces off of mirrors and windows.
+Created with C++.

 ![Mirrors Demo](demo/demo.gif)

 ## How to use